 This property designation type has two owners.
 When one owner dies, the surviving owner automatically owns the property.
 This ownership is commonly referred to as the right of survivorship and also applies to community property in community property states.

 Streamlining the Probate Process

-Many states have simplified probate procedures for smaller estates, meaning they are under a certain dollar valuation.
+Many states, including New Jersey, have simplified probate procedures for smaller estates, meaning they are under a certain dollar valuation.
 Depending on your state’s rules, even if your estate exceeds the definition of a small estate, there may be an avenue to exclude large chunks of assets to lower its size and value.